From Prompts to Context

 conversation = trim_oldest_turn(conversation)

 This function is where all the context engineering actually happens.
 Load state, build the prompt from components, append the volatile state block at the end (so the static sections form a cacheable prefix), and trim the conversation using turn-group-aware removal.
-Every technique I described in the earlier sections (XML structure, tiered compression, atomic trimming, isolation) converges in this one function.
+The cache_control breakpoint on the static block is key here as it tells the API where the reusable prefix ends, so everything before it gets reused across turns instead of re-processed.

 Context Engineering Techniques Used